PhucLeDio/social-app/README.md

 npm i
 ```

-Second, create a new .env folder and parse all the path
+Second, create a new .env file and parse all the path

 Then, run this to start the project